Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 KEY TAKEAWAYS

 • There are three companies that stand out.
 Genki, SafetyWing and World Nomads.
-Genki and SafetyWing have a shorter track record but better reputation, based on recent reviews.
-World Nomads doesn’t cover EU Residents.
+Genki and SafetyWing have a shorter track record but good reputation, based on recent reviews.
+World Nomads has longer track record but doesn’t cover EU Residents.

 Here is the full analysis